 Based on direct feedback from the Boards, community and neighbors, the Former Project was put on hold in the Fall of 2019.
-Hudson re-thought the project and now proposes to construct a 96-unit 55+ age-restricted townhome condominium community on the Project Site, also to be known as River Knoll.
-The Proposed Project seeks to utilize the Town's existing MF "Multifamily Residence" zoning district to accommodate the proposed use and the Site would be re-mapped from the One-Family Residence (R-15) District to the MF District.
+The Applicant re-thought the project and now proposes to construct a 96-unit 55+ age-restricted townhome condominium community on the Project Site, also to be known as River Knoll.
+The Proposed Project seeks to utilize the Town's existing MF "Multifamily Residence" zoning district to accommodate the proposed use and the portion of the Site located in the Town would be remapped from the One-Family Residence (R-15) District to the MF District.
 Multifamily housing is a permitted use in the proposed MF district rezoning.